IvanVlademirS/IvanVlademirS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <h4 align="center">
-🟢🔵🟣Scroll down to take a look at the repos below for IT Projects, Labs, Work Samples, & Documentation.🔴🟠🟡
+🟢🔵🟣Scroll down to take a look at the repos below for IT Projects, Labs, Work Samples, & Documentation.⚪🔴🟠
 <h3 align="center">  <a href="#"><img alt="<3" src="http://ForTheBadge.com/images/badges/built-with-love.svg "></a></h3>
 </h3> <br>